junthehacker/saskatoon_hsctf_questions/README.md

 ## Reverse Engineering

 ##### Question 1 - Open [Super Easy]
-Flag is available in a text file
+Flag is available in a text file.

 ##### Question 2 - Run [Super Easy]
-Run the code to output the answer
+Run the code to output the answer.

 ##### Question 3 - Search [Easy]
-Find the flag somewhat hidden in the code
+Find the flag somewhat hidden in the code.

 ##### Question 4 - Semi-Caesar [Easy]
 Move the characters a certain amount, given in the code (eg. 12).
-Use a caesar cycpher to reverse a encrypted password by that much.
+Use a caesar cypher to reverse a encrypted password by that much.

 ##### Question 5 - Multiply [Easy]
-Multiply each character in a code by a certain number
+Multiply each character in a code by a certain number.

 ##### Question 6 - Floor [Medium]
-Floor Division
+Floor Division (and analyzing the code).

 ##### Question 7 - Multiple [Medium]
-Multiply and add to encode/decode
+Multiply and add to encode/decode.

 ##### Question 8 - Functions [Hard]
-Perform several functions on a code to encrypt it (eg. convert to hex, square each digit in hex, output list of hex) give functions to reverse engineer
+Perform several functions on a code to encrypt it (eg. convert to hex, square each digit in hex, output list of hex) give functions to reverse engineer.

 ##### Question 9 - TBD [Hard]